AndresNS/cmd-todo/README.md

 ## Installation

-1. Add the following alias and function to your `.bashrc`.
+1. Add the following alias and function to your `.bashrc` file.

 ```sh
 alias todo='todo'